 We managed to find an easy-to-use package that would allow us to run quick facial recognition scans, saving us the trouble of having to learn tensorflow and Facenet.
 And it even uses less than 10 lines of code!

-pip install tensorflow pip install --no-dependencies easyfacenet
+pip install --no-dependencies easyfacenet

 And voila, easy comparisons!
 While this may be very simple (and a slightly lame use of Facenet), it was perfect for our project.
 With that, what we anticipated to be the most headache-inducing part of our project was more or less settled.